joergister/git-hooks-template/README.md

 - ✅ **Pyright type checking** for static analysis
 - ✅ **Automatic output removal from Jupyter notebooks** using `nbstripout`

+**Code formatting is not applied to Jupyter notebooks; they are designed to be of temporary nature**

 ---

 ## **📌 Why Use This?**